Investigating the two-pion exchange of the double charm $DD^*$ chiral interactions and $T_{cc}$

 \section{Abstract}

 Under chiral effective field theory, we study the $S$-wave $DD^*$ interactions up to second chiral order at one-loop level, which contain full contact, one-pion-exchange (OPE) and two-pion-exchange (TPE) contributions.
-Here, we adopt a new subtraction scheme of the two-particle-reducible contributions, and introduce three regularization schemes uniquely for the TPE contributions since they are highly divergent on the momentum transfer.
-These different schemes all lead to same conclusions: In the I=0 channel, the TPE contribution is repulsive, then the competition between this powerful repulsing TPE and the other two (contact and OPE) results in a quite weak attraction.
-This explains why $T_{cc}$ has a extremely small binding energy if treated as the $I=0$ $DD^*$ bound state.
+Here, we adopt a new subtraction scheme of the two-particle-reducible contributions, and attempt different regularization schemes uniquely for the TPE contributions since they are highly divergent on the momentum transfer.
+Under these schemes we conclude that, in the $I=0$ channel, the TPE contribution is repulsive, then the competition between this powerful repulsing TPE and the other two (contact and OPE) results in a quite weak attraction.
+This explains why $T_{cc}$ has an extremely small binding energy if treated as the $I=0$ $DD^*$ bound state.
 This feature resembles that of hidden charm $D\bar{D}^*$ as we investigated in previous work \cite{Xu:2021vsi}, which also interpreted the extremely near-threshold phenomenon of $X(3872)$.
 In addition, we also solve the Bethe-Salpeter equation with the chiral interactions for a consistency check.